talis/babel-node-client/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+0.3.6 - Adds the missing options to update and delete an annotation

+0.3.5 - Add host header

 0.3.4 - Adds the ability to fetch an individual annotation